Bakugan: Battle Planet

-Bakugan: Battle Planet (バトルプラネット, Bakugan Batoru Puranetto) is an anime television series serving as a reboot of the 2007–2012 series Bakugan Battle Brawlers.
-The series is produced by Man of Action, Nelvana and Spin Master Entertainment and animated by TMS Entertainment.
+Bakugan: Battle Planet (バトルプラネット, Bakugan Batoru Puranetto) is an anime television series serving as a reboot of the 2007–2008 series Bakugan Battle Brawlers.
+The series is produced by Nelvana, Spin Master Entertainment and TMS Entertainment, and edited by Man of Action Entertainment.
 Battle Planet premiered in North America in December 2018, airing on Teletoon in Canada and Cartoon Network in the United States, and later debuted in Japan in April 2019.

 The second season, titled Bakugan: Armored Alliance (アーマードアライアンス, Bakugan Āmādo Araiansu), premiered on February 16, 2020, in Canada, and on March 1 in the U.S. It was released exclusively online in Japan on April 3, 2020.

 The third season Bakugan: Geogan Rising (ジオガンライジング, Bakugan Jiogan Raijingu) premiered on January 24, 2021, in Canada, with its first thirteen episodes streaming on Netflix in the United States starting April 15, 2021.
 The second half was released on Roblox's Bakugan hub on September 8, 2021, and on Netflix on September 15.

 A fourth season, Bakugan: Evolutions, debuted in Canada on Teletoon on February 6, 2022.

-A final season titled Bakugan: Legends streamed on Netflix on March 1, 2023.
+A fifth and final season titled Bakugan: Legends streamed on Netflix on March 1, 2023.

+On June 16, 2023, a trailer for another Bakugan reboot was released on YouTube.
+The reboot was released on Netflix on September 1, 2023, and also started airing on Disney XD on September 23, 2023.
+The first two episodes were previewed on Roblox on August 4, 2023.